Consensys/aragon-daotemplates-audit-report-2019-08/README.md

 #### Description

-Current permission setup for the Finance application in CompanyBoard template has some inconsistency.
+Current permission setup for the Finance application in Company-Board template has some inconsistency.

 **code/templates/company-board/contracts/CompanyBoardTemplate.sol:L212-L220**